SaharMalaika/Chatbot_Using_Pytorch/README.md

 - **User-Friendly Interface**: A web-based interface created with Gradio to easily interact with the chatbot.
 - **Dynamic Response Generation**: The chatbot provides responses based on the predicted intent with a confidence threshold to handle unknown inputs gracefully.

-## Project Structure

-- `intents.json`: A JSON file containing training data with various intents, patterns, and responses.
-- `data.pth`: The trained PyTorch model file.
-- `chatbot.py`: The main script that loads the model, processes user input, and generates responses.
-- `README.md`: This readme file.
-- `requirements.txt`: List of dependencies required to run the project.

-## Installation

 To run this project locally, follow these steps: